anecz17/WaterfowlProject171/README.md

 # Waterfowl Project - ECS 171
 Group Project for ECS 171

+**OBJECTIVE**
+Create a machine learning model that takes a day of NEXRAD readings and correctly classifies the day as contaminated or not.

 *Perform the data exploration step (i.e. evaluate your data, # of observations, details about your data distributions, scales, missing data, column descriptions) Note: For image data you can still describe your data by the number of classes, # of images, size of images, are sizes standardized? do they need to be cropped? normalized? etc.*

 Number of images: